makandra/edge_rider/README.md

     User.scoped # just calls User.all in Rails 4
     User.active.scoped(conditions: { admin: true })

-*Implementation note*: Rails 2 and 3 already have a method [`.scoped`](http://apidock.com/rails/ActiveRecord/Scoping/Named/ClassMethods/scoped) which Edge Rider does not touch.
+*Implementation note*: Rails 3 already have a method [`.scoped`](https://apidock.com/rails/ActiveRecord/Scoping/Named/ClassMethods/scoped) which Edge Rider does not touch.
 Rails 4 has removed this method and splits its functionality into the query methods known from Rails 3 (`.where`, `.order` etc.) and an `.all` method that just returns a scope.